mohshabrez/Mark_seven_groot_speak/README.md

-# Mark_seven_Pirate_speak
+# Mark_seven_Groot_speak

-This is pirate speaking transaltor.
+This is Groot speaking transaltor.

-Pirates use alot of code language of ships and yards.
+Groot used to convey with nature alot,

-So it is used to help in conversation with jack.
+So it is used to help in conversation with groot.

-Jack loves rum helps you to get the transaltion.

 Compenents of desgin: